GurvindarK/Churn-Analysis/README.md

 > Customer with high monthly charges are more prone to churn.
 <br /> After calculating correlation, it was noticed that Internet Service has a notable positive correlation with Monthly Charges (0.763557), suggesting that customers with internet service tend to have higher monthly charges.
-Reviewing internet service charges may be effective to retain customers.
+<br /> Reviewing internet service charges may be effective to retain customers.

-Most optimal contract type to retain customers is 2 year.
+<br /> Most optimal contract type to retain customers is 2 year.
 Customer with 2 years contract are less likely to churn.

 #### Notes::
 > Contract